 You pass a commercial marina docking fishing vessels of all sizes.
 Noyo is a working harbor.
 Weather, tide, and season permitting, fishing vessels go out to sea daily, returning with salmon, cod, rockfish, urchins, crab, and more.

 Unloading at the commercial wharf, the catch is quickly prepared for shipping locally and around the world.

-The view at water-level is a distinctive prospective of the wharf and its occupants; restaurants, RV parks, party boats, sport gear merchants and commercial seafood operations.
+The view at the water-level is a distinctive perspective of the wharf and its occupants; restaurants, RV parks, party boats, sport gear merchants, and commercial seafood operations.